 The picture on the right is the 1995-96 LT1 engines but it uses the same ignition control module.

 First picture shows 1995 and later distributor with vent tube.
 The LT1 engines used two different distributors, the early version 92-94 has a much smaller diameter bushing for the distributor drive, while the 1995 and later is larger.
 They will interchange.
 Also the early design (1992-94) did not have the ozone vent tube (arrow on first picture) that was connected to a controlled vacuum source to pull fresh air through the distributor.
 The second picture shows the inside of the distributor which follows the conventional firing order, but the tracts inside go to the appropriate side of the engine for the plug wires.
 Third picture shows the rotor and the two small screws that hold it in place.
-To pull the distributor cap off requires using a special external Torx tool or in a pinch you can use a 5/64" nut driver obtainable from Radio Shack.
+To pull the distributor cap off requires using a special external Torx tool (size E4) or in a pinch you can use a 5/64" nut driver obtainable from Radio Shack.
 It barely fits on, and you will have to tap on it gently to get a bite and remove carefully.

 Once you remove the rotor and outer plastic shield and then the metal RFI shield you will find the optical module.
 This rarely requires removal unless you have determined the module is bad.
 The second picture shows the optical disk.
 You will notice a set of very fine slots on the outer edge and eight more slots in the inside of these.
 The outer ring has 360 evenly spaced slots, one for every degree of rotation, this is used to control spark timing, and since the camshaft rotates once per two revolution of the crankshaft, it is in reality seeing 720 pulses.
 The inner ring slots is used for cylinder identification.
 You will noticed four of the slots are not the same length, while the other four evenly spaced slots are.
 Since the length of the slots are converted into degrees, the ecm times the time the optical module sees the slot "open" thus the cylinder it pertains to.
 This is used to measure engine rpm, provide injector pulses, calculate spark timing and energize the fuel pump.
 Like the outer ring, the ecm "sees" 16 pulses for each revolution of the camshaft, the ecm then determines if that cylinder is on the compression or exhaust stroke.

-If the ecm does not see the pulses from the inner ring, the engine will crank but will not run.
+TECH NOTE: If the ecm does not see the pulses from the inner ring, the engine will crank but will not run.
 Check for a loose or faulty pigtail connection to the distributor.
 A broken locking tab on either connector end may cause it vibrate loose and result in missing, poor performance or no start condition.

 Handle the optical disk very carefully.
 Bending it may cause the signal to the ecm to become distorted resulting in poor performance or not running at all.
-Also be sure to make note what side is up before removal, a small mark on it from a Sharpie pen will eliminate the guessing and keep you from the frustration of having to remove the distributor to correct the problem.

 There are two different pigtails used on the Optispark distributor.
 The outer pigtail has a short connector that plugs into the distributor, this is used on the 1992-93 module years.
 The inner pigtail has a longer connector to the distributor for the 1994-96 LT1.